Free and Interacting Fermionic Conformal Field Theories on the Fuzzy Sphere: Introduction

-Fermionic CFTs, \textit{i.\,e.}~CFTs that include fermionic local operators, constitute a particularly interesting type of CFTs, including Gross-Neveu-Yukawa theories and certain gauge theories with or without Chern-Simons (CS) term.
+Fermionic CFTs, \textit{i.~e.}~CFTs that include fermionic local operators, constitute a particularly interesting type of CFTs, including Gross-Neveu-Yukawa theories and certain gauge theories with or without Chern-Simons (CS) term.
 In some special cases, these CFTs can have emergent supersymmetry.
-For example, the theory of a single Majorana fermion coupled to a real Yukawa scalar field flows to a superconformal field theory with $\cN=1$ in the IR, known as the super-Ising theory~\cite{Grover2013SuperIsing,Rong2018SuperIsing,Atanasov2018SuperIsing}.
+For example, the theory of a single Majorana fermion $\chi$ coupled to a real Yukawa scalar field $\sigma$ flows to a super-conformal field theory (SCFT) with $\cN=1$ in the IR, known as the super-Ising theory~\cite{Fei:2016sgs,Grover2013SuperIsing,Rong2018SuperIsing,Atanasov2018SuperIsing,Atanasov2022SuperIsing}, where $\sigma$, $\chi$ and $\epsilon=\sigma^2$ combine into a super-conformal multiple and their scaling dimensions are locked together.
 Experimentally, these fermionic CFTs are easier to detect than their bosonic counterparts, as they produce rich electric signals, to which most experimental probes are naturally sensitive.
 For example, the frequency dependence of conductivity can be measured through electric transport experiments, and it corresponds to the OPE of the conserved symmetry current $J\times J$~\cite{Chowdhury2012JJCond,Katz2014JJCond}, including the central charge $C_J$ from its two-point function.
 An outstanding platform is the Moir\'e materials~\cite{Cai2023Moire,Zeng2023Moire,Park2023Moire}.
 Through tuning many available knobs like potential amplitude, they can be used to realise plateau transitions between fractional Chern insulators~\cite{Lee2018QEDCS,Song2023Moire,Song2023Moire2}.
 However, the nature and critical data of these theories remain poorly understood.